Kathy Burke calls Jeremy Clarkson "colossal c***" over Meghan Markle rant

 Kathy Burke has called Jeremy Clarkson a “colossal c***” over comments he made about Meghan Markle.

-The former Top Gun presenter had written about hating Markle on a “cellular level” in a column for a newspaper.
+The former Top Gear presenter had written about hating Markle on a “cellular level” in a column for a newspaper.

 “I hate her.
 Not like I hate Nicola Sturgeon or Rose West.
 I hate her on a cellular level,” Clarkson wrote.